 Engineered industrial warehouse racking for modern logistics operations

-Industrial Warehouse Racking Solutions from Vinatech
+Common types of Industrial Warehouse Racking

 Based on storage density requirements, product characteristics, handling methods, and operational throughput, warehouse pallet shelving and warehouse racking are available in multiple configurations to suit different warehouse environments.

-Pallet Racking System
+Selective Pallet Racking System

-The warehouse pallet racking system is the most widely used storage solution in industrial warehouses, offering 100% direct access to pallets.
+Selective Pallet Racking System is the most widely used storage solution in industrial warehouses, offering 100% direct access to pallets.

 • Load capacity: 500-3,000 kg per level